Parameter-Efficient Transfer Learning for Microseismic Phase Picking Using a Neural Operator

+During TL, we retained the overall architecture of PhaseNO and initialized the weights with the pre-trained parameters.
 The fine-tuning process was conducted using the AdamW optimizer with a learning rate of 5e-5, a batch size of 1, and the ReduceLROnPlateau scheduler.
-The training objective was to maximize the overall F1 score (a harmonic mean of the precision and recall metrics).
-The training proceeded until the validation F1 score is not improved for 10 epochs (Figure~\ref{f1_loss_curve}).
+Model parameters were optimized using the BCEWithLogitsLoss function.
+The average P/S F1 score on the validation set was used for model selection and early stopping.
+Training was stopped if the validation F1 score did not improve for 10 consecutive epochs (Figure~\ref{f1_loss_curve}).

 We performed a cross-validation study with the same model hyperparameters only varying a set of trainable PhaseNO blocks (Figure~\ref{valF1_vs_unfreeze}).
 Each case involved 5 fine-tuning runs starting with the pre-trained weights.
-The study showed that the maximum validation F1 scores can be achieved with training on more PhaseNO blocks, and the best model was chosen from the run with all the layers trainable.
+The study showed that the maximum validation F1 scores can be achieved with unfreezing more PhaseNO blocks, and the best model was chosen from the run with all the layers trainable.
 Training from scratch with the same model architecture but starting with random weights did not reach even 20\% for the F1 score.
-We then evaluated the performance of the fine-tuned model by comparing the predicted arrival times with human analysts’ picks, using key confusion matrix metrics to comprehensively assess detection performance.
+We then evaluated the performance of the fine-tuned model by comparing the predicted arrival times with reference labels, using key confusion matrix metrics to comprehensively assess detection performance.